 - Engineered wood product demand and production (glued-laminated timber, I-joists and laminated veneer lumber)

-The outlook for single-family, multifamily and nonresidential construction and industrial end-use markets remains mixed.
-The entire 2022 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2022 Structural Panel & Engineered Wood Yearbook, Form MKO-E187.
-Please contact Cheryl Kuchar to purchase the yearbook at $300.
+The entire 2023 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2023 Structural Panel & Engineered Wood Yearbook, Form MKO-E188.
+Please contact Annie Morrison to purchase the Yearbook at $300.